Garlic Bread Focaccia

 Just as with measuring liquid in a cup, always check the measurement at eye level to ensure the most accuracy.

-How to measure flour with a scale.
+How to measure flour with a scale

-Using a scale provides precise measurements, reducing the chances of over or under measuring ingredients in your recipes.
 In my recipes, I follow the guideline conversion of 1 cup of flour = 120 grams.
 I try my best to measure by exact volume for my recipes but my golden rule is no more or less than 3-5 grams of a given ingredient.

 Zero out the scale

-Place your bowl or container on the scale and set to zero, also known as “tare”.
+Turn the scale on and set to zero, also known as “tare”.

-Expert tips for making Focaccia.
+Expert tips for making Focaccia

 Be generous with the olive oil

 Focaccia is renowned for its olive oil infused crust.
 Be generous when drizzling olive oil on top of the dough and on the bottom of the baking pan.
-It also helps you achieve the signature crispy exterior.

 Slow rise for flavor

 Don’t rush the process.
 Allow the dough to undergo a slow fermentation for enhanced flavor.
-Fermentation is a fancy word for the rising phases in bread making.
-I created two sample schedules for this process.
-See above.

 Proper stretch and folds

-Two types of stretches.
+Two types of stretches

 Stretch and fold method